-When making compost, you can speed up decomposition by introducing earthworms to your compost bin.
+You can speed up decomposition by introducing earthworms to your compost bin when making compost.
 Red wigglers, Nightcrawlers, and red worms are common composting worms used in vermicomposting.
 For vermicomposting, you're best to introduce mature worms to the compost pile first.

 Several animals find worms to be a delicious meal and source of nutrition.
 Birds, frogs, weasels, turtles, otters, and raccoons are some animals that eat worms.
 The eastern earthworm snake is a species of snake that feeds on worms.

-A report claims that European earthworms cause declining species diversity in North American forests.
+A report claims European earthworms cause declining species diversity in North American forests.

 The researchers state that the worms disrupt the symbiotic relationship between soil fungi and roots.
 The report notes that worm activity in the area prepares the soil for non-native plants while endangering the survival of native plants.

 Raising worms commercially can be lucrative if you stay in a location where there are many fishing activities.
 Fishers buy earthworms to use as bait.
-According to the United States` National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, there are 30 million recreational anglers.
+According to the United States National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, 30 million recreational anglers exist.
 And they exhaust over 40 billion USD annually in recreational fishing.
 Farmers and gardeners who use compost also buy earthworms for vermicomposting.

-Once you have identified a demand for earthworms, all you need is some earthworms, food scraps, a worm bin, and your worm farm is ready to go.
-A worm farm does not require an enormous budget or space, and you can start up with a worm bin or two.
+Once you have identified a demand for earthworms, all you need for worm farming is some earthworms, scrap food, and a worm bin, and you're ready to go.
+Worm farms do not require an enormous budget or space; you can start with a worm bin or two.
 Ensure the worms eat the right foods in the proper quantity, and you can harvest them soon enough.

-Worms are best harvested in the morning before they move deeper into the soil for cooler temperatures.
-You can use a sorting screen to separate the worms from the soil safely, without causing them injury.
+Worms are best harvested from your worm farm in the morning before they move deeper into the soil for cooler temperatures.
+You can use a sorting screen to separate the worms from the soil safely without causing them injury.

 In natural environments, worms fend for themselves without help.
 But on a worm farm, certain factors may make them less independent.
 An example of such a factor is the limited space of the worm bin.
 It makes it impossible for them to just migrate to another location when their burrows become uncomfortable.

 Worms need more than food to survive in the worm bin.
-You have to ensure PH levels, soil moisture, temperature, and other factors are favorable for survival.
+You must ensure PH levels, soil moisture, temperature, and other factors are favorable for survival.

 Compost can get heated during biodegradation.
 Therefore, you need to regulate the temperature of the worm bin often.
-A temperature above 95 degrees Fahrenheit will boil the worms to death, and at below freezing point, they will die.
+A temperature above 95 degrees Fahrenheit will boil the worms to death; at below freezing point, they will die.

 Adding the wrong foods will put your worms in danger.
-Citrus fruit, papaya, tomatoes, pineapples are acidic, and they do not have a chance of long-term survival in an acidic environment.
-A sign of unbalanced PH levels is a rotten smell, and the worm bin should have an earthy smell.
+Citrus fruit, papaya, tomatoes, and pineapples are acidic and do not have a chance of long-term survival in an acidic environment.
+A sign of unbalanced PH levels is a rotten smell; worm bins should be earthy.
 You can correct an imbalanced PH by adding neutrals like paper or eggshells.
 Furthermore, a balanced PH level helps keep your compost bin healthy and free from fruit fly larvae.

-Worms should not be overfed or underfed.
+As a general rule, worms should not be overfed or underfed.
 A worm will eat twice its body weight daily.
 Having less food will stunt its growth and performance.
-On the other hand, too much food can cause excessive fermentation and protein poisoning as the food will rot.
+On the other hand, too many food scraps can cause excessive fermentation and protein poisoning, as the food will rot.
 The wrong foods can also be an open invitation to pests like earwigs, rodents, fruit flies, and centipedes.

-Worms thrive in soil with water in it, but too much water slows down their oxygen intake.
+Worms thrive in soil with water, but too much water slows down their oxygen intake.
 This forces them to come up for air.
 On the surface, worms become disoriented and have difficulty finding their way back into the soil.
 This endangers their life in many ways.

 The soil in a worm bin can not be fresh forever; after a while, it is full of worm casting, plant food, and microorganisms.
-Changing the soil can help to make sure that harmful microbes do not overpopulate the bin.
+Changing the soil can help ensure harmful microbes do not overpopulate the bin.

 Worms are an important part of the ecosystem.
 They perform a vital role in recycling organic material.
-These slimy creatures enrich the soil with their castings, improve soil structure, and aid plant growth.
+These slimy creatures enrich the soil with nutrient-rich worm castings, improve soil structure, and aid plant growth.
 They aid decomposition and prove very useful in compost making.
-They also serve as a source of food for other animals, like birds and raccoons.
+They also serve as a food source for other animals, like birds and raccoons.
 Worms can also serve as a source of income for worm farmers and vermicompost producers.